Life Insurance with No Medical Questions Asked

 What “No Medical Questions” Life Insurance Really Means

 “No medical questions asked” is most commonly shorthand for guaranteed issue whole life insurance.
-With guaranteed issue, the application generally does not ask health questions, does not require a medical exam, and does not involve pulling medical records.
-If you meet the carrier’s age range (often somewhere around 50–80, depending on the company and state) and you live in an eligible state, you’re usually approved.
+With true guaranteed issue, the application generally does not ask health questions, does not require a medical exam, and does not involve pulling medical records.
+If you meet the carrier’s age range (often somewhere around 50–80, depending on the company and state) and you live in an eligible state, you’re typically approved.

 Who This Type of Coverage Is Built For